dxos/dxos/docs/docs/guide/echo/react.md

 description: Using ECHO with React
 ---

-# Usage with React
+# Using ECHO with React

-Create a `Client` and use it with `ClientProvider` to allow nested components to use `useClient` and the other hooks available in `@dxos/react-client`.
+Create a `ClientProvider` to allow nested components to `useClient` as well as use the other hooks in `@dxos/react-client`.

 ```tsx file=./snippets/create-client-react.tsx#L5-
 import React, { createRoot } from 'react';